spergmoment/js-essentials/tutorials/types/Working with Strings.md

 ```
 They allow for cleaner code overall and remove the need for messy if statements everywhere!

-A practical example of this can be seen in my "Class Definition" demonstration.
+A practical example of this can be seen in my [Class Definition demonstration.](https://github.com/spergmoment/js-essentials/blob/master/demonstrations-old/class%20definition.js)

 One good thing to do could be having a random number and choosing between strings, like so:
 ```js